 Slice up several cups of red cabbage.
 (If you have one, I'd use a Mandoline Slicerto get thin slices of cabbage.)
 Slice the green onions and sugar snap peas (or use a different vegetable if you prefer.)
 Chop up a few cups of cooked chicken.
 Buzz together ginger, garlic, chopped cilantro (or green onion), peanut butter, lemon juice, soy sauce (use Gluten-Free Soy Saucefor gluten-free), hot water, and sweetener of your choice to make the dressing.

 Toss the chicken pieces with part of the dressing, until all the chicken is well-coated with dressing.
 Add the red cabbage, sugar snap peas, and sliced green onions and toss, adding more dressing if desired.
-Then toast the almonds and sprinkle over the finished salad and enjoy!

 (Makes 3-4 servings, recipe adapted from Cooking New American.